Amin-MAG/My-Notes/Domain-Driven-Design.md

 2. Modeling Centric
 3. Incremental Development

-Each project have multiple sub-domains.
-For instance, sub-domains of Netflix can be Video Steaming, Billing, Recommendation, etc. In an iterative process consists of meetings between both engineering and product teams, we can recognize the sub-domains of the system.
-Sometimes, It is possible to break down a sub-domain to smaller sub-domains during the project.
+Each project has multiple sub-domains.
+For instance, sub-domains of Netflix can be Video Streaming, Billing, Recommendation, etc. In an iterative process consisting of meetings between both engineering and product teams, we can recognize the sub-domains of the system.
+Sometimes, it is possible to break down a sub-domain into smaller sub-domains during the project.

 ## The key principles and components